-- disruptions in production or accidents at, or loss of, any of our manufacturing facilities; - global competition and the Company's ability to successfully compete; - · volatility of raw material, natural gas and electricity costs as well as any disruption in their supply; - disruptions in transportation or significant changes in transportation costs; - reduced demand for Company products due to customer product reformulations or new technologies; - the Company's ability to make acquisitions of suitable candidates and successfully integrate acquisitions; - the Company's ability to keep and protect its intellectual property rights; - international business risks, including fluctuations in currency exchange rates, legal restrictions and taxes; - potentially adverse tax consequences due to the international scope of the Company's operations; - compliance with anti-corruption, environmental, health and safety and product registration laws; - the Company's ability to accurately estimate and maintain appropriate levels of recorded liabilities for existing and future contingencies; - the Company's ability to operate within the limitations of our debt covenants; - downgrades to the Company's credit ratings or disruptions to the Company's ability to access well-functioning capital markets; - downturns in certain industries and general economic downturns; - conflicts, military actions, terrorist attacks and general instability, particularly in certain energy-producing nations, along with increased security regulations; - cost overruns, delays and miscalculations in capacity needs with respect to the Company's expansion or other capital projects;

-- interruption of, damage to or compromise of the Company's IT systems and failure to maintain the integrity of customer, colleague or Company data; - unfavorable resolution of litigation against us; - the Company's ability to retain its executive management and other key personnel; and - · the other factors set forth under "Risk Factors."
+- accidents, unplanned production shutdowns or disruptions in any of the Company's manufacturing facilities; - global competition and the Company's ability to successfully compete; - volatility of raw material, natural gas and electricity costs as well as any disruption in their supply; - disruptions in transportation or significant changes in transportation costs; - reduced demand for Company products due to customer product reformulations or new technologies; - the Company's ability to make acquisitions of suitable candidates and successfully integrate acquisitions; - the Company's ability to keep and protect its intellectual property rights; - international business risks, including fluctuations in currency exchange rates, legal restrictions and taxes; - potentially adverse tax consequences due to the international scope of the Company's operations; - the impact of changes in the tax code as a result of recent U.S. federal tax legislation and uncertainty as to how some of those changes may be applied; - compliance with anti-corruption, environmental, health and safety and product registration laws; - the Company's inability to accurately estimate and maintain appropriate levels of recorded liabilities for existing and future contingencies; - the Company's ability to operate within the limitations of debt covenants; - · downgrades to the Company's credit ratings or disruptions to the Company's ability to access well-functioning capital markets; - downturns in certain industries and general economic downturns; - conflicts, military actions, terrorist attacks and general instability, particularly in certain energy-producing nations, along with increased security regulations; - cost overruns, delays and miscalculations in capacity needs with respect to the Company's expansion or other capital projects; - interruption of, damage to or compromise of the Company's IT systems and failure to maintain the integrity of customer, colleague or Company data; - unfavorable resolution of litigation against the Company; - · the Company's ability to retain its executive management and other key personnel; and - the other factors set forth under "Risk Factors."

-These factors are not necessarily all of the important factors that could cause our actual financial results, performance, achievements or prospects to differ materially from those expressed in or implied by any of our forward-looking statements.
-Other unknown or unpredictable factors also could harm our results.
-All forward-looking statements attributable to us or persons acting on our behalf are expressly qualified in their entirety by the cautionary statements set forth above.
+These factors are not necessarily all of the important factors that could cause the Company's actual financial results, performance, achievements or prospects to differ materially from those expressed in or implied by any of the Company's forward-looking statements.
+Other unknown or unpredictable factors also could harm the Company's results.
+All forward-looking statements attributable to us or persons acting on the Company's behalf are expressly qualified in their entirety by the cautionary statements set forth above.
 Forward-looking statements speak only as of the date they are made, and we do not undertake or assume any obligation to update publicly any of these forward-looking statements to reflect actual results, new information or future events, changes in assumptions or changes in other factors affecting forward-looking statements, except to the extent required by applicable laws.
 If we update one or more forward-looking statements, no inference should be drawn that we will make additional updates with respect to those or other forward-looking statements.